ssanderson/python-interface/docs/why.rst

 In software generally, an **interface** is a description of the **capabilities** provided by a unit of code.
-In object-oriented languages like Python, interfaces are often defined by lists of **method signatures** which must be provided by a class.
+In object-oriented languages like Python, interfaces are often defined by a collection of **method signatures** which must be provided by a class.

-In :mod:`interface`, an interface is a subclass of :class:`interface.Interface` that defines a list of methods with empty bodies.
+In :mod:`interface`, an interface is a subclass of :class:`interface.Interface` that defines one or more methods with empty bodies.
 For example, the interface definition for a simple `Key-Value Store`_ might look like this:

 .. code-block:: python